rymdkraftverk/juice.js/README.md

 })
 ```

+The returned value can be used to animate any property of a visual element, such as the position, scale and opacity.

-All functions expect that `time` is an integer that starts at 0.
+All functions expect that `time` is an integer that starts at 0.l

 ## Example code